Happy halloween! I hope you all had lots of fun stuffing your faces with Almond Joys and Reese's Cups. All. Day.

 1 1/2 cups heavy cream

-Put the butter, onion, garlic, carrots, celery, and fresh pumpkin in a pot on high heat.
-Cook just until the pumpkin starts to stick to the bottom a little.
-Add the thyme, salt, peper, nutmeg, parsley, chicken stock, and pumpkin puree.
+Put the butter, onion, garlic, carrots, celery, and pumpkin in a pot on high heat.
+Cook for a few minutes.
+Add the thyme, salt, peper, nutmeg, parsley, chicken stock.
 Simmer for 20 minutes or until the fresh pumpkin is tender.

 Puree about 1 cup at a time in the blender.
 Return to pot and add the cream.
 Garnish with crumbled bacon and feta cheese.